shakeel-faiz/FF/005/quicktime.md

         -   Used the newer **AVFoundation framework** instead of the older QuickTime framework.
         -   Dropped support for plug-ins and advanced editing (only basic trimming remained).
 -   By **macOS Catalina** (2019), support for all 32-bit apps (including QuickTime 7 and QTKit) was removed.

+## QuickTime on macOS and Windows

+-   **For macOS**: QuickTime is bundled with the operating system, meaning it comes pre-installed.
+-   **For Windows**: QuickTime was available as a standalone download and was also included with Apple’s iTunes (up until iTunes version 10.5).
+    -   **Support Discontinued**: Apple no longer updates QuickTime for Windows, so any security vulnerabilities (like hacks) won't be fixed.
+    -   **Security Risks**: When Apple stopped supporting the Windows version, two serious vulnerabilities were found by Trend Micro.
+These vulnerabilities could allow hackers to run harmful programs.
+Trend Micro advised Windows users to uninstall QuickTime to avoid risks.

+## QuickTime SDK (Software Development Kit)

+-   Developers can access the **QuickTime SDK** to build applications using the QuickTime framework.
+However, an **Apple Developer Connection (ADC) subscription** is required to access the SDK.

+## QuickTime Features

+-   **Free on macOS**: QuickTime Player is free to use on macOS.
+-   **Other Applications Using QuickTime**: Some media players and apps rely on the QuickTime framework for extra features.
+For example:
+    -   **iTunes**: Can export audio in multiple formats like WAV, AIFF, MP3, AAC, and Apple Lossless.
+-   **Full-Screen Playback**:
+    -   Older versions of QuickTime required a Pro license for full-screen playback.
+    -   Since **QuickTime 7.2**, full-screen mode has been available in the free version.
+    -   macOS users can also create simple scripts (using **AppleScript**) to play videos in full-screen mode.